Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 It also helps with smooth collaboration without conflicts.

-In other words: it makes it super clear how you project evolves, and who contributed with what.
+In other words: it makes it super clear how your project evolves, and who contributed to what.
+And that makes it easy to also revert mistakes, or go back in time.

+So, what version control system should you use?

+There are multiple options, and it's even possible to create one yourself, which is something I would like to explore sometime.

+But the one I recommend is `git`, which is a popular option and well documented.
+And speaking of well documented, here is a bonus tool.

 ## Bonus: Documentation

+I would define documentation as any information that shares knowledge about something specific, like a software, or a concept.

+That could be documentation for a program you use, or it could be a YouTube video, or even AI generated answers.

+And why only benefit from documenation written by others?
+Write documentation for youself, or anyone else you'd like to share it with.

+That include documentation for your projects, general notes, comments in your code, and even writing clean code that's easy to understand.